 Idle Acts is a film developed with a group of acting enthusiasts in Beeston, South Leeds and shot by cinematographer Lou Macnamara, in summer 2019.
 A first draft was shown at Rowland Road Working, and it's final edit at Pavilion & Hyde Park Picture House's AMIN Programme curated by Myriam Mouflih August 2020.

-The film unfolds through a series of twelve acts, asking you to temporarily suspend reality.
+The film unfolds through a series of acts, asking you to temporarily suspend reality.
 The short vignettes move through

 surreal everyday stories and